andrea-sdl/work-hats-book/01-contents/24-fixing-your-bike.md

 It could be a developer, a designer, a marketer.
 It's not the job, it's the mentality.

-Why is that some people do find a way to fix bugs they weren't aware of, in softwares they didn't develop, while others can't fix a bug they know in a software they created?
+Why is that some people do find a way to fix bugs they weren't aware of, in software they didn't develop, while others can't fix a bug they know in a software they created?

 I think it boils down to 2 things: Questions and surrender.
 And while you might think you're not in this group of people, think again.